 OpenWhisk Cluster Setup.
-We deployed OpenWhisk [20] on five physical nodes in our local cluster, with one master node (which runs the FaaS Controller) and four worker nodes (each of which runs an Invoker), as shown in Fig. 2.
+We deployed OpenWhisk [18] on five physical nodes in our local cluster, with one master node (which runs the FaaS Controller) and four worker nodes (each of which runs an Invoker), as shown in Fig. 2.
 Each node has a dual-socket Intel Xeon E5-2683 v3 processor with 14 cores per socket and 500 GB memory.
 All nodes run Ubuntu 18.04 with Linux kernel version 4.15.
 We also deployed a larger OpenWhisk cluster (20 worker nodes) on IBM Cloud with 22 VMs in us-south-2 to study SIMPPO's scalability.
 Each node has 8 cores and 16-32 GB RAM, running Ubuntu 20.04.
-There is no interference from external or background jobs.
 Docker containers were created on physical nodes in the local cluster and VMs in the IBM Cloud cluster.
 We disabled memory swapping for the Docker service.
-We ran the workload generator [55] and the RL module (either single- or multi-agent) from two separate nodes in the same cluster and used FaaSProfiler [55] to trace requests.
+We ran the workload generator [52] and the RL module (either singleor multi-agent) from two separate nodes in the same cluster and used FaaSProfiler [52] to trace requests.

 Serverless Benchmarks.
-We selected benchmarks from widely used open-source FaaS benchmark suites [13, 55, 81] (listed in Table 3).
-These benchmarks include web applications (HTML-Gen, Uploader), ML-model serving (Sentiment-Anlys,Image-Inference), multimedia (Image-Resize, Compression), scientific functions (Primes, PageRank, Graph-BFT, Graph-MST), and utilities (Base64, Markdown2HTML).
-These function benchmarks have different runtime behaviors and
+We selected benchmarks from widely used open-source FaaS benchmark suites [11, 52, 76] (listed in Table 3).
+These benchmarks include web applications (HTML-Gen, Uploader), ML-model serving (Sentiment-Anlys, Image-Inference), multimedia (Image-Resize, Compression), scientific functions (Primes, PageRank, Graph-BFT, Graph-MST), and utilities (Base64, Markdown2HTML).
+Each of these function benchmarks has a different runtime behavior and resource demand in terms of CPU, memory, and I/O utilization.
+For example, Image-Resize and Image-Inference are compute-intensive functions; Base64 and Markdown2HTML are memory-intensive functions; Uploader and Compression are I/O-bound functions; and Page-Rank and Graph-BFT/MST are data-intensive functions.
+The functions are written in either Python or Java.
+SLOs were defined on a perfunction basis.
+In our experiments, we followed the common practice [7] and used the 99th-percentile latency as the SLO latency when running in isolation on the serverless platform.
+We added a 15% relaxation to the SLO latency to allow fluctuations and measurement errors.